OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

    | Used between the frontend, backend and database.

 -  | **Publish-subscribe**
-   | Used in communication between the backend and MQTT broker for Chirpstack.
+   | Used in communication between the backend and MQTT broker for Chirpstack and the internal MQTT broker.

 External systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^